shantoroy/shantoroy.github.io/_posts/2020-08-10-intro-to-data-science-pandas-module.md

 	df.plot.density()
 	```

 In this post, I just showed a few basic uses of the module `pandas`.
-In the next post, we will take a more elaborate look at the module.
+In the [next post](https://shantoroy.com/python/intro-to-data-science-pandas-module-part-2/), we will take a more elaborate look at the module.

 Till then, cheers!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTQzNzY5MDEsLTE2MjE2NTA3OF19
+eyJoaXN0b3J5IjpbMjA5MDc0Mjc2LC0xODU0Mzc2OTAxLC0xNj
+IxNjUwNzhdfQ==
 -->